 This depends on where you live.
 The statute of limitations varies from state to state.
 Most states’ statutes are between 3-10 years.

 This is a complicated answer.
 Here’s the short version: It’s raising the cost of pretty much every aspect of medical care.
+On the plus side, the rising amount of medical debt during the pandemic led the three credit bureaus to extend the grace period to add unpaid medical debt to your credit report from six months to one year.

 Don’t try to handle this on your own.
 Medical debt lawsuits can involve a lot of different parties: you, your insurer, your doctor, the practice’s billing department, the collection agency, etc. Hire a lawyer to help you.
 If you can’t afford to hire a lawyer, contact your state bar association about finding someone to help you pro-bono or at a reduced cost.